irpbc/mj/Docs/Manual.md

 * `--dump-tree` - dump AST as JSON to console
 * `--dump-ir` - dump LLVM IR to console

+On Windows the `libLLVM.dll` from [MJ runtime library](https://www.github.com/irpbc/mj-rt) should be present in the program direcotry.

-## Making an executable
+## Linking an executable

 Compiler outputs an object file, which has to be linked by a linker.
-Linking requires the [MJ runtime library](https://www.github.com/irpbc/mj-rt) present in the program directory.
+Linking requires the [MJ runtime library](https://www.github.com/irpbc/mj-rt) files present in the program directory.

 ### On Windows

-Linking on Windows was tested with MinGW GCC linker.
-Linker should be invoked like this:
+Linking on Windows is done with Microsoft linker (included with VS 2017).
+Linker should be invoked from x64 Native Tools Command Prompt:

-`ld program.o -o program.exe -lmj_rt -L. -entry=main`

-Details:
-* `-lmj_rt` and `-L.` instruct the linker to link in the MJ Runtime library and to look for the dll in the current directory.
-* `-entry=main` tells the name of the entry function
+`link /out:program.exe program.o mj_rt.lib mj_shim.lib`

 You can run the program by entring `program.exe` in the console.